cedowens/Swift-Attack/README.md

 - I also included a simple macro.txt file (unobfuscated) for testing parent-child relationships around office macro executions on macOS.
 I did not obfuscate it since the focus is on parent-child relationship visibility/detection.
 If you want to test with an obfuscated macro, I have a repo at github.com/cedowens/MacC2 that contains an obfuscated macro.

 - I also did not include any persistence items, since in my opinion it is best to just clone and test persistence using Leo Pitt's persistent JXA repo https://github.com/D00MFist/PersistentJXA.
 This repo is by far the most comprehensive and current repo that I know of for macOS persistence.

+## Unit Tests Included:

+- Prompt using osascript binary

+- Prompt via API calls

+- Clipboard dump using osascript binary

+- Clipboard dump using API calls

+- Screenshot using screencapture binary

+- Screenshot using API calls

+- Shell commands

+- Dumping zsh history

+- Security tool enumeration

+- Grabbing system info using osascript binary

+- Grabbing system info via API calls

+- Dumping ssh, aws, gcp, and azure keys on disk

+- Dumping browser history (Chrome, Safari, Firefox)

+- Dumping Quarantine history

+- Office Macro: I included a simple office macro that connects to local host.
+Note: the macro will invoke curl to make a GET request using python to http://127.0.0.1/testing when executed by clicking the "Enable Macros" button.
+This will allow you to test detections for parent-child relationships around macro execution.
+Note: this simple test does not include any obfuscation, since the test is really more geared towards parent-child relationships.
+You can use another repo of mine at https://github.com/cedowens/MacC2 to test with obfuscated macros.
+To use, just simply paste the contents of "macro.txt" into an office Doc, save as a macro enabled document or as 97-2004 document format (ex: .doc, .xls, etc.), and click "Enable Macros" when opening the doc to execute.

+- Installer Package: I included TestInstaller.pkg file to test for detections around a basic installer package.
+This installer package includes a preinstall script which runs in bash and drops com.simple.agent.plist to /Library/LaunchDaemons/ and drops test.js (simple popup prompt) to /Library/Application Support/.
+The com.simple.agent.plist file simply runs osascript against /Library/Application Support/test.js It also includes a postinstall script which runs in bash and loads the com.simple.agent.plis using launchctl load.
+While holding the Control button click Open on TestInstaller.pkg to run it.
+TestInstaller.pkg will drop the aforementioned files as root.